godlikepanos/anki-3d-engine/README.md

 3 Next steps
 ============

-Try to build with `samples` enabled (search for the `ANKI_BUILD_SAMPLES` option in your CMake GUI) and try running the sponza executable.
+Try to build with `samples` enabled (search for the `ANKI_BUILD_SAMPLES=ON` option in your CMake GUI) and try running the sponza executable.
 Then you will be able to see sponza running in AnKi.
 All samples must run from within their directory.

 	$cd path/to/anki/samples/sponza
-	$./path/to/build/samples/sponza/sponza
+	$./path/to/build/bin/sponza

 More samples will follow.